NMichas/smappee-local-mqtt/README.md

 }
 ```
 _Note: Currently only 3-phase, no solar power systems are supported, since this
 is what I have to test with.
-Feel free to submit a PR for additional measurements.:_
+Feel free to submit a PR for additional measurements._

 ### Control
 You can control the devices (smart plugs) connected to your Smappee hub by publishing